 Is it worth it?
 Let me work it.

 I love a billowing dress with frills and plunging necklines as much as the next glamour girl, but the haberdasher proved that it doesn’t always have to be energetic to be head turning.

-Choosing the right pieces is obviously the goal for any wardrobe.
+Choosing the right pieces should the goal for any wardrobe.
 But when it comes from borrowing from the boys, it takes a little tact.
-Shopping for menswear staples isn’t about keeping up with the trends–it’s about buying investment pieces.

 I like to ask myself when I’m shopping: Is this a true garment, something that would deserve a spot in a mahogany closet?
 Or is it a cheap façade of taste and refinement; a knockoff in the grand scheme of being well-dressed?